 - If you feel safe doing so, speak up when other people are homophobic or transphobic, such as making offensive jokes or harassing someone because of their sexual orientation and identity.
 Remember, some people don’t know that their language is insensitive.

 Seeing people happy or in love, regardless if they’re heterosexual or LGBTQ+, should bring a smile to your face.
 That is what life is all about.
 No, it is not teaching children something terrible.
 Judging, labeling, or even committing a hate crime because you disagree with someone’s sexual orientation is what’s teaching children bad things.
-I would rather my children grow up in an environment where everyone is happy in their own unique way, then have them grow up in an environment filled with hate or worse — the fear of them self-identifying as LGBT.
+Personally, I would prefer having my children grow up in an environment where everyone is happy in their own unique way, then have them grow up in an environment filled with hate or worse — the fear of them self-identifying as LGBT.
 To me, this world has no place for that.
-After all, it is 2018, not 1418.
+After all, it is 2019, not 1419.

 - Lambda Legal: https://www.lambdalegal.org/

 - Ohio Suicide Prevention Foundation – Resources: https://www.ohiospf.org/resources/